Passenger railroad car: Observation

-The observation car almost always operated as the last car in a passenger train, in US practice.
+In US practice, the observation car was almost always the last car on a passenger train.
 Its interior could include features of a coach, lounge, diner, or sleeper.
-The main spotting feature was at the tail end of the car – some more modern US designs had walls of the car usually curved together to form a large U shape, and larger windows were installed all around the end of the car; earlier designs had square ends with an observation open deck (preserved stock in Southern Africa, Oceania and many countries elsewhere.)
-Before these cars were built with steel walls, the observation end of heavyweight cars in the US and Canada resembled a roofed porch area.
+The main spotting feature was at the tail end of the car.
+Some more modern US designs had car walls usually curved together to form a large U-shape, and larger windows were installed all around the ends of the car; earlier designs had square ends with an observation open deck (preserved stock in Southern Africa, Oceania, and many countries elsewhere).
+Before these cars were built with steel walls, the observation ends of heavyweight cars in the US and Canada resembled a roofed porch.
 Larger windows were installed at the observation end on these cars as well.
-At this end of the car, there was almost always a lounge where passengers could enjoy the view as they watched the track rapidly recede into the distance.
+At the end of the car, there was almost always a lounge where passengers could enjoy the view as they watched the track rapidly recede into the distance.